-- Ditches will be armoured with screened rock over non-woven geotextile in sections where water velocity will be greater than 1 m/s; - Gabion basket check dams, which are rocks typically encased in wire mesh, will be installed at intervals where water velocity will be greater than 2 m/s; - A screened rock apron will be installed around the culverts; - Gabion baskets will be installed at the end of the two new outfall locations (OF_02 and OF_4), approximately 5 m above the ordinary high-water mark of Dolomite Lake and 18 m above the ordinary high-water mark of East Lake; and - Ditches will be hydroseeded with a native grass mix in the ditch sections where screened rock is not required.
+- Ditches will be armoured with screened rock over non-woven geotextile in sections where water velocity will be greater than 1 m/s; - Gabion basket check dams, which are rocks typically encased in wire mesh, will be installed at intervals where water velocity will be greater than 2 m/s; - A screened rock apron will be installed around the culverts; - Gabion baskets will be installed at the end of the two new outfall locations (OF\02 and OF\04), approximately 230 m above the ordinary high-water mark of Chii Zhit Van and 60 m above the ordinary high-water mark of East Lake; and - Ditches will be seeded with a native grass mix in some sections.

 The project activities associated with the infrastructure upgrades, runway extension, and other infrastructure upgrades are anticipated to begin on June 12, 2023, and be completed December 30, 2027.
-The construction of the drainage upgrades for the new proposed ditches (e.g., eastward, westward, and southwestward ditches) are anticipated to begin on January 16, 2023, and be completed by October 31, 2024.
+The construction of the drainage upgrades for the new proposed ditches (e.g., eastward, westward, and southwestward ditches) began on January 15, 2024 and are anticipated to be completed by October 31, 2024.